sanjayraou/Django-Video-Call/README.md

 # Django-Video-Call
-Real Time Video Calling App using Django
+Real time video calling app using Django

+This Project is Co-Developed by Sanjay Rao, Shwetha Hebbar and Shashikala